Olaf Guthfrithson: Biography

-In 941 the Chronicle of Melrose records that Olaf raided an ancient Anglian church at Tyninghame in what is now the Scottish Borders and at the time was a part of Northumbria.
+In 941 the Chronicle of Melrose records that Olaf raided an ancient Anglian church at Tyninghame in what is now the East Lothian and at the time was a part of Northumbria.
 This attack may have been more than just a raid, and may have been intended to secure a route through Scotland upon which communication between York and Dublin was reliant.
 Olaf died in 941 and he was succeeded in Northumbria by Olaf Cuaran.
 In recording his death, the annals title him "king of Danes" (Chronicon Scotorum) and "king of the Fair Foreigners and the Dark Foreigners" (Annals of Clonmacnoise).

 Burial

-In 2005 a skeleton was excavated in an archaeological dig at Auldhame, East Lothian.
+In 2005, a skeleton was excavated in an archaeological dig at Auldhame, East Lothian.
 Grave goods including a belt similar to others known to have been worn in Viking-age Ireland indicate that the skeleton belonged to a high-status individual.
 The presence of such goods, and the age of the skeleton, has led to speculation among historians and archaeologists that the remains could be those of Olaf.
 Olaf is known to have conducted raids on Auldhame and Tyninghame shortly before his death in 941.
 Auldhame and Tyninghame were two of several local churches dedicated to Saint Baldred.
 According to Alex Woolf, although the skeleton cannot be definitively identified with Olaf, the date and nature of the burial make it very likely the deceased individual died as a consequence of Olaf's attacks in the area in 941.
 Woolf has also suggested that "there is a strong likelihood that the king’s followers hoped that by burying him in the saint’s cemetery he might have benefitted from some sort of post-mortem penance".